-- Applying a suspension for a period of time from ETA events - Removal from a high performance squad/coaching role (where an option) - Removal from an international refereeing squad (where an option) - Suspending membership of the ETA for a fixed period or indefinitely - A monetary contribution to another party.
+- Suspending membership of the ETA for a fixed period or indefinitely - A monetary contribution to another party.
 N.B.
 This should be applied as restitution for a specific loss to a third party e.g. to pay for fixing damage caused, rather than a fine.